pavelee/useaxios/README.md

 Common case when you have a one component with few features that require to communicate with API

-Let's assume you have a component that allow to save or remove resource from API
+Let's assume you have a component that allow to save or remove a resource from API

 We can define more than one hook, but we need to rename imported variables from hooks.